$8.4m Fraud: Ajudua Challenges EFCC’s Powers To Try Him - Nigeria Today

 $8.4m Fraud: Ajudua Challenges EFCC’s Powers To Try Him

-Alleged fraud kingpin, Fred Ajudua, who is being tried for allegedly defrauding former Chief of Army Staff, General Ishaya Bamaiyi of $8.4m on Thursday challenged the power of the Economic and Financial Crimes Commission (EFCC) to prosecute him.
+Alleged fraud kingpin, Fred Ajudua, who is being tried for allegedly defrauding former Chief of Army Staff, General Ishaya Bamaiy of $8.4m yesterday challenged the power of the Economic and Financial Crimes Commission, EFCC to prosecute him.

 Ajudua is being prosecuted by the EFCC on a 28 count charge of allegedly collecting various sums of money from Bamaiyi while the duo were in custody at Kirikiri Prison, Lagos under false pretense.